The Integrated Disability Evaluation System (IDES)

 Step 2: VA Claim.
 After the service member is referred to the MEB, their MSC helps them submit a VA Disability Claim.

 Step 3: C&P Exam.
-Once the VA Disability Claim is submitted, the service member goes to the VA for C&P Exam(s).
+Once the VA Disability Claim is submitted, the service member goes to the VA for a C&P Exam(s).

 Step 4: MEB.
-At this point in the Integrated Disability Evaluation System process, the results from the C&P Exam are returned to the PEBLO, and the service member’s physician writes a report (called a “Narrative Summary” or “NARSUM”).
-This report summarizes the history of the service member’s medical conditions from their beginning up through the C&P Exam.
-The NARSUM is then submitted to the Medical Evaluation Board (MEB), and the MEB determines the medical acceptability of each of the service member’s conditions.
+At this point in the Integrated Disability Evaluation System process, the results from the C&P Exam are returned to the PEBLO, and the case is forwarded to the Medical Evaluation Board (MEB).
+The MEB reviews the service member’s conditions and compiles a report that summarizes the history of the service member’s medical conditions from their beginning up through the exam.
+This report is called a “Narrative Summary” or “NARSUM.”
+The MEB also determines the medical acceptability of each of the service member’s conditions.
 If none of the conditions are medically unacceptable, the service member is returned to duty.
-If at least one of the conditions is medically unacceptable, the MEB forwards its decisions to the PEB, and the MEB Process ends.
+If at least one of the conditions is medically unacceptable, the MEB forwards the case to the PEB after the service member’s review.

-Step 5: IPEB.
+Step 6: IPEB.
 Once the Informal Physical Evaluation Board (IPEB) receives the MEB’s decision, the PEB Process begins.
 The IPEB determines which of the service member’s conditions qualify for DoD Disability.
 To qualify, conditions must be Service-Connected and make the service member Unfit for Duty.

-Step 6: VA Rating.
+Step 7: VA Rating.
 Once the IPEB determines which conditions make the service member Unfit for Duty, they send their decision to the VA.
 There must be at least one unfitting condition for the case to continue.
 If none of the conditions are unfitting, then the service member is returned to duty, and the Integrated Disability Evaluation System process ends.
+If the case is forwarded to the VA, then the VA assigns a Military Disability Rating to every service-connected condition the service member has.
+The VA is the official Rating Authority for both VA Disability and DoD Disability.

-Step 7: PEB Decision.
+Step 8: PEB Decision.
 Once the VA’s Rating Decision is made, it is sent back to the IPEB.
 The IPEB uses the VA’s ratings as the official ratings for DoD Disability for the service member’s unfitting conditions (reminder: the DoD only gives disability for conditions that make a service member Unfit for Duty).

-Step 8: Service-Member Decision.
+Step 9: Service-Member Decision.
 The PEB’s decision is sent to the PEBLO who then discusses it with the service member.
 The service member then has the chance to accept it or request a Formal PEB.

 That’s it.
 The Integrated Disability Evaluation System (IDES) definitely saves the veteran time and effort by allowing both systems to be processed simultaneously with less hassle.
 The Integrated Disability Evaluation System also allows the veteran to receive both DoD Disability and VA Disability within 1 month of separating from the military, thus ensuring that veterans are receiving their essential compensation as soon as possible.